11 Jul Fig varieties of the Middle East

 Shtawi: This is a variety grown in Koura, Lebanon.
 Shtawi comes from the word Shitaa’ in Arabic which means winter.
 It ripens very late, usually in November into Christmas.
 Not suitable to grow in cool summers, and areas with cold winter unless grown in greenhouse.
 Very good taste and very productive.

-Syrian 6: a numbered variety from a collection of unknown figs from Syria.
-This tree fruited for the first time.
+Sweet Joy /Syrian 6: a numbered variety from a collection of unknown figs from Syria.
+This tree is vigorous and productive.
 The unique skin color and the interior is excellent tasting.

 Rimaley: collected from Mishtayeh, Syria.
 It’s a long fig with red interior.
 Known to be early in the village where it was collected, however it has been ripening end of August in my garden.
 Very tasty fig.”